 Albuquerque Whiplash Claims: Everything You Need to Know

 Whiplash, also known as cervical muscle strain or neck strain, is one of the most common kinds of car accident injuries.
-According to some estimates, over a million people in the U.S. sustain a whiplash injury every year.
+According to some estimates, over 1 million people in the US sustain whiplash injuries every year.

 Causes of Whiplash

-Whiplash occurs when the soft tissues of the neck (including ligaments, muscles, and tendons) are injured by a sudden jerking of the head, causing the muscles and ligaments to go beyond their normal range of motion.
-It usually occurs when there is a sudden backward motion of the neck followed by a sudden forward motion of the neck.
+Whiplash occurs when the soft tissues in the neck, including the ligaments, muscles, and tendons, are injured by a sudden jerking of the head, causing the muscles and ligaments to go beyond their normal range of motion.
+Whiplash is usually caused by “forceful, rapid back-and-forth movement of the neck,” as though your neck is cracking like a whip.

 How to Make a Whiplash Claim in Albuquerque

 If you’ve suffered a whiplash injury in Albuquerque, it’s important to understand how to navigate the process of making a claim.
 The first (and most critical) step is to prioritize your health.
 Seek medical attention promptly after the accident.
-Even if your symptoms seem minor, do not delay medical treatment after a car accident.
+Even if your symptoms seem minor, do not delay medical treatment.

 If your injury isn’t extensive, you may start gathering simple evidence-including photographs of the scene of the accident and the damage to your car-right after the collision.
 You should also document the impact of the accident and injury on your life, health, and budget.
 The evidence you may gather should include your medical bills as well as the proof of other losses such as those related to lost wages due to days off work.